 Difference Between Continuous, Prime & Standby Generators

 When selecting the right generator for any application, there are dozens of factors to think about.
 One key place to start is with the generator’s ratings.
 Ratings, at their most basic level, are designed to provide insight into how much power the generator is capable of producing.
 They also define how and what types of applications it can be used for.
-It’s essential to understand this to ensure you buy a generator capable of providing proper coverage for your needs within the constraints of budget and efficiency as well.
+It’s essential to understand this to ensure you buy a generator capable of powering your equipment within the constraints of budget and efficiency as well.

 There are three basic rating types – prime, continuous, and standby.
-Here’s a closer look at each of the three and when to utilize them.
+We’ll take a closer look at each of the three and when to utilize them.

 A prime generator is one that serves as the primary source of power for the operation.
 It is designed to work long term.
 Most often, the prime generator is designed to offer a variable power load that is drawn over time.

 The most common use for a prime generator is for establishing a location that is away from other sources of power, such as a remote building site or hard-to-access area.
 It works well in situations where there is no real access to power lines.
 It can also work as a mobile solution.
-For example, a food truck can use it to power the kitchen and move from one location to the next (it’s important to know that they are not easily portable on their own though).
-They can also power lighting, sound systems, and facilities at various events and locations that may frequently change, such as for staging or ceremonies.
+For example, rock crushing plants, mines, oil and gas operations, and remote construction sites are just some of the applications that use prime power.

 A continuous generator is one that is used much like the primary power source.
 It is generally designed to work on a consistent basis as the primary source of power for the facility or function.
 The difference between a continuous and a prime generator is that the continuous form does not offer a variable amount of power.
 Instead, it is designed to provide a steady power load over the entire time frame it is used.

 There are many situations in which a continuous generator works best.
 Most of the time, it works well when other sources of power are not accessible or cost-effective, such as when there is a need to install power at a specific remote location, but running power lines isn’t cost-effective.
-Continuous generators tend to be a cheaper option overall than a prime generator but has the ability to run long term more so than a standby generator.
 They are also beneficial to use in situations where the power supply is otherwise too unreliable.

 These generators are very important tools for remote sites because they provide power at 100 percent load capacity on an ongoing basis.
 They simply lack the ability to offer variable capacity like prime systems.
 They are often used in mining, military, and agriculture, but can work for a variety of other applications as deemed beneficial.